Kshaunish1010/TechZone-Frontend/README.md

 8. **Shopping Cart**: TechZone offers a shopping cart where users can add products, update quantities, and proceed to checkout.
 The cart system is user-friendly and ensures a seamless shopping process.

-9. **Secure Payments**: The website provides secure payment processing, including various payment methods such as credit/debit cards and digital wallets.

 ## Getting Started